fpunny/cscc69-a2/README.md

 | FIFO | Slow |

 ## LRU Data Analysis With Increasing Memory
 As the data suggests, the hit rate of the Exact LRU Algorithm increases with increasing memory.
-This is due to the algorithem's improved replacement decision since increasing memory provides it with more storage of recently used pages.
-The LRU algorithm does not preform well if the data being reused within a relatively small time duration is low but with more memory it would still have an improved preformace.
-Aside from OPT, LRU outpreformed the other algorithms and when run on the matmul algorithem in relation to a memory size of 100 and 150, there was a huge jump in preformance due to a reduction in the eviction count since 1 entire matrix could be stored in memory.
+This is due to the algorithm's improved replacement decision since increasing memory provides it with more storage of recently used pages.
+The LRU algorithm does not perform well if the data being reused within a relatively small time duration is low but with more memory, it would still have improved performance.
+Aside from OPT, LRU outperformed the other algorithms and when running on the matmul algorithm with a memory size of 100 and 150, there was a huge jump in performance due to a reduction in the eviction count since 1 entire matrix could be stored in memory.
 There was not a big difference between 150 and 200 in terms of memory size as the extra space was more of a stagnation point for the data size being tested.
-In conclusion, Exact LRU's Algorithm increases in preformance as memory increases.
+In conclusion, Exact LRU's Algorithm increases in performance as memory increases.
 The lower the memory, the lower the hit count & the higher the eviction count.